 The David Walsh case

-The parties came to an out of court settlement which led to people suggesting the fact Mr Walsh had to pay tax would change the taxation and gambling landscape in Australia.
+The parties came to an out-of-court settlement which led to people suggesting the fact Mr Walsh had to pay tax would change the taxation and gambling landscape in Australia.
 This is not the case, Mr Walsh had to pay tax on his gambling profit because he was correctly found to be running a business, not because of any change to the law or interpretation of it.

-Even the above quoted ruling included the statement
+Even the above-quoted ruling included the statement

 “Ultimately each case will depend on its own facts”

-so see your own taxation accountant, taxation lawyer or contact the ATO to be sure for your particular case.
+so see your own taxation accountant, or taxation lawyer or contact the ATO to be sure for your particular case.